Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Theoretical results

 \subsection{Conditional risk}

-We start with the insight that semantic segmentation can be seen as a special case of classification, albeit with a very large number of classes ($K = 2^n$) and a nonstandard evaluation metric.
-Nevertheless, the results of \citet{franc_2023} still hold.
+We start with the insight that semantic segmentation can be seen as a special case of classification. \new{ Each of the $K=2^n$ possible binary segmentation masks can be seen as one out of a set of mutually exclusive classes, although the model's output is evaluated with a non-standard evaluation metric, i.e., not the 0-1 loss or any standard classification metric.

+For instance, if $n=4$ (corresponding to a $2 \times 2$ image), then there are exactly $K = 16$ possible binary segmentation masks, which could be treated as a $K$-class classification problem.
+Of course, for large $n$ (e.g., for $n=784$, corresponding to a $28\times 28$ image), it would be infeasible to train a conventional classifier to solve this problem. } Nevertheless, the results of \citet{franc_2023} still hold.
 As reviewed in Section~\ref{ssec:optimal-strategies}, an optimal confidence score function may be obtained as $g(x) = 1 - r(x)$, where

 for any loss function $\ell: \calY \times \calY \to \RR^+$.
 Therefore, the design of a confidence score function reduces to the problem of efficiently computing the conditional risk \eqref{eq:conditional-risk-segmentation} for the desired loss function.